tylerlittlefield/treeco/README.md

 ### eco_run_all.R

 This function calculates eco benefits for an entire tree inventory (slowly, hoping to make this faster).
 Calculating the eco benefits of 10,000 trees takes ~3-5 seconds.
-Larger inventories with 200,000+ take much longer. `eco_run_all.R` takes and requires 4 arguments:
+Larger inventories with 200,000+ take much longer, typically ~1-2 minutes. `eco_run_all.R` takes and requires 4 arguments:

 1. `data`: the path to a `csv` file containing the tree data
     * The `csv` must have the following 2 fields: common name for tree species and dbh for dbh values